Expert: Insurance Pain Coming for NC Businesses, Workers

 Despite a precipitous drop in deaths of children under 17 years old and historically low infant mortality rates, North Carolina continues to lag behind other states in child death.

 “He was a brilliant man who understood from a medical perspective what was in the best interest of children.
-IN addition, he understood the political as well as the policy components that across a myriad of services that drive outcomes,” McLeod said.
+In addition, he understood the political as well as the policy components across a myriad of services that drive outcomes,” McLeod said.

 “He understood that there’s no silver bullet, you need multiple approaches to change the rate of fatalities in kids.”

 Rep. Jim Fulghum Dead at 70

 The retired neurosurgeon was a freshman representative who spent most of his time in the legislature focused on health care issues.

 Several weeks ago, word started floating through the General Assembly on Jones St. that Rep. Jim Fulghum (R-Raleigh) was seriously ill.
 But no confirmation of the rumors came until a member of the House of Representatives asked on the floor about Fulghum’s condition.

 “He is ill, and I would ask you to keep him in your prayers,” responded House Speaker Thom Tillis (R-Cornelius).

 The same day, July 3, Fulghum filed a letter with the state board of elections withdrawing his candidacy for this fall.